IamoBin2162/IamoBin2162.github.io/README.md

     # that __RAND_NAME__ is a random name that moon makes

 # fixme
-this is used for telling the coder that that line or maybe that block
+this is used for telling the coder that that line or maybe that block needs some repair

     fixme as "This code needs your fix to be ran"